 Present Concerns: Journalistic EssaysHarperOne #ad - Lewis—the great british writer, the screwtape letters, and bestselling author of mere Christianity, broadcaster, scholar, The Great Divorce, The Chronicles of Narnia, Christian apologist, lay theologian, and many other beloved classics—was one of the foremost religious philosophers of the twentieth century; a thinker whose far-reaching influence on Christianity continues to be felt today.

-Present Concerns: Journalistic Essays #ad - Demonstrating lewis’s wide range of interests, and other timely topics, literary censorship, threats to educational and spiritual fulfillment, Present Concerns includes nineteen essays that reveal his thoughts about democratic values, offering invaluable wisdom for our own times.
+Demonstrating lewis’s wide range of interests, and other timely topics, literary censorship, threats to educational and spiritual fulfillment, Present Concerns includes nineteen essays that reveal his thoughts about democratic values, offering invaluable wisdom for our own times.
 S. A repackaged edition of the revered author’s essays in which he deliberates on contemporary issues, from the moral to the spiritual to the practical.

 Of Other Worlds: Essays and StoriesHarperOne #ad - S. He also discusses his favorite kinds of stories—children’s stories and fantasies—and offers insights into his most famous works, The Chronicles of Narnia and the Space Trilogy.
 A repackaged edition of the revered author’s treasury of essays and stories which examine the value of creative writing and imaginative exploration.

-C. Lewis—the great british writer, scholar, christian apologist, and bestselling author of Mere Christianity, The Chronicles of Narnia, and many other beloved classics—presents a well-reasoned case for the importance of story and wonder, The Great Divorce, lay theologian, broadcaster, The Screwtape Letters, elements often ignored by critics of his time.
+Of Other Worlds: Essays and Stories #ad - C. Lewis—the great british writer, scholar, christian apologist, and bestselling author of Mere Christianity, The Chronicles of Narnia, and many other beloved classics—presents a well-reasoned case for the importance of story and wonder, The Great Divorce, lay theologian, broadcaster, The Screwtape Letters, elements often ignored by critics of his time.

 The Personal Heresy: A ControversyHarperOne #ad - W. Is a work of imaginative literature primarily influenced by the author or by the subject matter?
 Lewis argues that the author’s own personality and biography has little to no impact on the writing, while Tillyard contends the opposite: that the author’s own imagination and story have an indelible influence on a piece of work.